 for the ulitmate wildlife viewing vacation.

-also has excellent rainforest lodges and luxury cruise boats that navigate major tributaries of the Amazon.
-If you're visitng Machu Picchu
+also has excellent rainforest lodges and cruises that navigate major tributaries of the Amazon

-is more remote and only accessible by flights, but has some excellent river cruises
+is more remote and only accessible by flights, but the vast majority of Amazon River cruises

-is home to the majority of the massive Amazon basin, and hence long distances are required to reach logdges
+is home to the majority of the massive Amazon basin, and hence long distances are required to reach lodges

 or cruise boats